 But for many women in midlife, there are still uncertainties and lack of confidence in many areas, with fashion being one of them.

 Am I wearing the ‘right’ outfit for this function?
 Will the girls on the golf league think I look okay?
 Am I overdressed?
 Under dressed?
 Does my (fill in blank) look too large? small?
+Will this outfit make me look old??

 We still tend to worry too much about what others think of us, and that, my friends, comes down to confidence in ourselves and our decisions, whether it’s fashion related or not.